MHM-lab/MHM-lab.github.io/_pages/research.md

 * SUMMARY: We developed a method, CAM (Cortical Anomaly Detection through Masked Image Modeling), for cortical anomaly detection using a vison transformer architecture which we validated against disorders on the psychotic spectrum.

 **2024** Computational psychiatry and the evolving concept of a mental disorder. ***Synthese***. [link](https://doi.org/10.1007/s11229-024-04741-6)
-* SUMMARY: Psychiatry is pursuing a coherent framework for research and treatment due to dissatisfaction with traditional concepts of mental disorders.
-This exploration involves various computational paradigms, such as normative modeling, network theory, and learning-theoretic approaches, that offer distinct methodologies and visions for reconceptualizing mental disorders.
-Here, we examine their similarities, differences, and conceptual conflicts.
+* SUMMARY: We explore the pursuit of a coherent framework for research and treatment in psychiatry, driven by growing dissatisfaction with traditional concepts of mental disorders.
+This exploration incorporates various computational paradigms, including normative modeling, network theory, and learning-theoretic approaches.
+Each of these paradigms offers unique methodologies and visions for reconceptualizing mental disorders.
+In this discussion, we examine their similarities, differences, and potential conceptual conflicts.

 ### All publications can be found on [Google Scholar](https://scholar.google.com/citations?user=KJaA3sEAAAAJ&hl=nl)